CamdenClark/flyboy/README.md

 No popups that take over your screen, flyboy operates on any buffer.

-Flyboy also supports configuring custom templates and data sources, so you can support prompts like the following:
+Flyboy also supports configuring custom templates, so you can go straight from your buffer to ChatGPT with context:

 ```markdown
 # User